Back to blog

 Legacy KPIs like Click-Through Rate (CTR) and keyword rankings are becoming secondary to a new set of metrics.
 In an AI-driven market, CMOs must track 'Share-of-Model.'
 This measures how often your brand is mentioned by name in AI-generated responses compared to your competitors.

 Furthermore, sentiment analysis within AI responses is critical.
 If an LLM mentions your airline but adds a caveat about poor customer service based on old training data, your brand safety is at risk.
-An Amadeus study revealed that 46% of travel technology leaders cite Generative AI as their top priority for 2025, but the struggle lies in measurement.
+An Amadeus study of 306 senior travel-technology decision-makers across ten markets revealed that 46% cite Generative AI as their top priority for 2025 — ahead of any other technology, and rising to 61% in Asia Pacific — but the struggle lies in measurement and data security.
+[2]

 You need to know not just that you were mentioned, but why you were mentioned.
 Was it because of your pricing?
 Your loyalty program?
 Or a specific amenity?
 Understanding the 'why' allows you to tune your data supply chain to emphasize your competitive advantages.
-Platforms such as netranks address this by not only showing where you appear in AI responses but by using proprietary ML models to predict what content gets cited before you even publish it, providing a prescriptive roadmap for optimization.
+Platforms such as NetRanks address this by not only showing where you appear in AI responses but by using proprietary ML models to predict what content gets cited before you even publish it, providing a prescriptive roadmap for optimization.
+In our work at NetRanks, we consistently find that travel brands win citations by fixing the structure of their amenity and policy data, not by writing more marketing copy.

 One of the greatest risks for travel CMOs in the AI era is the hallucination of pricing and restrictions.
 If an AI agent tells a traveler that a flight includes two checked bags when it actually includes none, the resulting customer friction falls on the brand, not the AI.
 This is a technical governance task.